Type of Source

-In the APA (American Psychological Association) format, one of several documentation formats, you briefly identify your sources in the text of your paper, then give the full information in the Reference List at the end of the paper.
-The APA provided details about this format in its Publication Manual of the American Psychological Association , 7th edition, in 2020.
+In the APA (American Psychological Association) format (7th ed., from 2020), you briefly identify your sources in the text of your paper, then give the full information in the Reference List at the end of the paper.

 Cite the author's last name in the text of your paper.
 (This is called a signal phrase.)
 Then, in parentheses, include the publication date and any other information required.
 If you don't name an author in your text, give the author's name and date in parentheses at the end of the sentence, along with other required information.
 See the examples below.